When you experience nasal symptoms, you should consider making an appointment with a Cleveland Clinic allergist for a complete evaluation.

 Before your appointment, you should keep a diary of your symptoms.
-In many cases, your condition can be diagnosed by your medical history and a physical examination alone.

 The season in which your symptoms occur will narrow the list of possible causes.
 Your doctor may wish to perform skin testing to determine which allergens are causing your symptoms.
-A blood for allergy can be obtained as an alternative, but this is not as sensitive as skin testing.
+A blood test for allergy can be obtained as an alternative, but this is not as sensitive as skin testing.

-Because hay fever often is associated with asthma, tests to rule out this condition may be conducted as well.
 Asthma refers specifically to a reaction in the airways that frequently but not always involves an allergy.
 The majority of adults with asthma, and an even larger majority of children with asthma have an allergy to one or more substances.

 In this section on testing you will find: